 \subsection{Inverse Problems}

 The physical models considered here are defined via operator equations.
-An ``inverse problem'' arises when some of these operators depend upon unknown parameters that must be inferred.
-This can enable future predictions to be obtained under the model, or provide insight into the physical systems of interest.
-The Bayesian approach to inverse problems treats unknown parameters as random variables.
-The first step below is to set up a mathematical framework that makes both the parameter dependence and the randomness explicit.
+An inverse problem arises when some of these operators depend upon unknown parameters that must be inferred.
+This enables predictions to be obtained under the model, or provides insight into the physical system of interest.
+The Bayesian approach treats unknown parameters as random variables; below we set up a mathematical framework that makes both the parameter dependence and the randomness explicit.